Washington Airport

-Construction of Washington Airport
+Construction

 Washington Airport emerged due to the need of a newly formed airline for a terminal in Washington, D.C.
 The new Washington Airport opened without fanfare in late 1927 as a field for sight-seeing planes.
 Its owners included Robert E. Funkhouser, Herbert Fahy, and other investors.
 Funkhouser was an investor and officer in several different small airlines in the mid-Atlantic region.
 Herbert J. "Hub" Fahy was a Lockheed Aircraft Company test pilot.
 The airport added acreage and improved its facilities, and in February 1928 Funkhouser, Fahy and the others formed Seaboard Airways.
 Seaboard's base of operations was Washington Airport.

 But Washington Airport was only marginally safer than Hoover Field.
 Arlington Beach, a local amusement park with a Ferris wheel and high rollercoasters, was located to the northeast (on the downstream side of Highway Bridge), and a landfill existed on the eastern side.
 The trash in the landfill was also on fire.
 The smoke sometimes obscured the landing field, and the stench was notorious through the city of Washington.
 The owners also could not afford to pave the runways.

-Improvements at Washington Airport
+Improvements

 The field was dramatically enlarged (and the coastline of the Potomac River altered) in April 1928 when Washington Airport contracted to receive tens of thousands of cubic yards of earth, dug during the construction of the Federal Triangle complex of buildings in the District of Columbia, and used them to fill in the sides and ends of the field.
 An airport office was also constructed at Military Road.
 The expansion and land reclamation increased the size of the airport six times, to 97.31 acre.
 The airport's new size was so impressive that in March 1930 President Herbert Hoover proposed that the federal government loan the government of the District of Columbia $2.5 million to take over both Hoover Field and Washington Airport, fill in the Boundary Channel between the Virginia shoreline and Columbia Island, and create a new city-owned municipal airport that would be a model for the nation.
 In August 1930, with construction largely completed on the new facilities, Washington Airport announced that it would begin 10 hourly flights between Washington, Philadelphia, and New York City.